 Our mission is to provide transitional residential services and life skills training for non-violent women with a history of domestic violence, substance abuse and/or prostitution who are coming out of prison and are in need of an environment which will encourage and support each resident in their attempts toward self-sufficiency and independent living in the community-at-large.

-Clare of Assisi House is a 501(c)3, non-profit transitional housing organization providing female ex-offenders a fully staffed program that includes a simple but comfortable space to live temporarily as well as the following opportunities: life skills training, parenting training, educational opportunities, employment counseling, personal counseling, Bible study, local church networking, as well as 12-step addiction recovery support.
+Clare of Assisi House is a 501(c)3, non-profit transitional housing organization providing female ex-offenders a fully staffed program that includes a simple but comfortable space to live temporarily as well as the following opportunities: life skills training, parenting training, educational opportunities, employment counseling, personal counseling, Bible study, local church networking.
+We also have a 12-step addiction recovery support available.
 In addition, we attempt to address the greater social justice issues that stem from self defeating attitudes and behaviors that can lead to the breakdown and destruction of the family unit and negatively impact on society at large.